colonelpanichacks/esp32-oui-sniffer/README.md

 ## Setup
 1. Edit **Line 74** in `meshdetect.ino`, replacing `00:11:22` with the OUI(s) of your target devices.
+2. If are not using the Mesh Detect pcb, connect pins Rx 19 and Tx 20 to
-2. Flash meshdetect.ino to your Xiao board via Arduino IDE.
+3. Flash meshdetect.ino to your Xiao board via Arduino IDE.
-3. Flash your Heltec board with latest Meshtastic firmware at [flasher.meshtastic.org](https://flasher.meshtastic.org) and set reagion to US
+4. Flash your Heltec board with latest Meshtastic firmware at [flasher.meshtastic.org](https://flasher.meshtastic.org) and set reagion to US
-4. In Meshtasic app, configure your Heltec device serial module settings:
+5. In Meshtasic app, configure your Heltec device serial module settings:
    - TextMessage
    - 115200 baud
    - Pins: Rx 19 and Tx 20 on the Heltec board

 ## Serial Connection
 <img src="https://raw.githubusercontent.com/colonelpanichacks/esp32-oui-sniffer/Xiao-esp32-c3-serial/serial.jpg" alt="Serial Connection" width="400">